jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 -------------------  ---------------
 -i, -\-input         Input LiDAR file
 -o, -\-output        Output LiDAR file
--\-resolution        The distance of the square area used to evaluate nearby points in the LiDAR data -\-filter            Filter out points from overlapping flightlines?
+-\-resolution        The size of the square area used to evaluate nearby points in the LiDAR data -\-filter            Filter out points from overlapping flightlines?
 If false, overlaps will simply
                      be classified